 There could also be a short to ground that is bleeding off some voltage from the circuit.
 The short to ground would have to be very minor as a short normally would blow the fuse in the low voltage circuit.

 While it is very rare, it sometimes happens that a low voltage transformer fails.
 Normally when this happens, it is the failure of some other component in the circuit that causes the low voltage transformer to fail.
+This will also help to ensure proper low voltage to the RTU.

 For helpful hints when troubleshooting a failed gas valve in either a residential furnace or a commercial building roof top unit, refer to the blog for troubleshooting a failed gas valve.

 There is also a blog for helping to decode the complicated meaning behind the Trane roof top unit model number.
 Similarly, there is also a blog to help troubleshoot the model numbers for a Trane residential furnace.
+For a description of Armstrong furnace model numbers, refer to this blog.